 - warmed cinnamon buns

 Remember, high heat destroys the THC and other cannabinoids.
-Since you have to cook meats at higher than 225°F (107°C) to make them safe to eat, add any cannabis infusion/dressing/marinade to the meat after it is safely cooked.
+Since you generally have to cook meats at more than 225°F (107°C) to make them safe to eat, add any cannabis infusion/dressing/marinade to the meat after it is safely cooked.

 We tested all of these at home.
 The beef was a little strange, but all the other foods tasted quite good.
 Initially, this is more of a gastronomic experience, rather than dosing medicinally.
 If you need a small amount of medicine on an ongoing basis, putting it on foods can help maintain you at a needed level.
 Keep a recipe book, in which you note how potent the infused butter or oil was (so you can replicate the recipe), as well as how much infused material you used on the foods.
 Only by careful record-keeping can this become a repeatable way to medicate yourself.